WinPlay02/GitCraft/readme.md

 To disable either snapshots or stable releases, use either `--only-stable` or `--only-snapshot`.

 To use other mappings than mojmaps, specify `--mappings=<mapping>`.
 Supported mappings are `mojmap`, `mojmap_parchment`, `fabric_intermediary` and `yarn`.
+The combination of mojmaps and yarn mappings `mojmap_yarn` (like used in Paper) is also available, which uses mojmaps as a base and includes comments and additionally function parameter names from yarn.
+For legacy versions, there are {`calamus_intermediary`, `feather`} mappings from OrnitheMC.
+For just comparing changes without using mappings, `identity_unmapped` can be used.

 Fallback mappings can be used with `--fallback-mappings`.
 For example `mojmap` could be used as a fallback to a `mojmap_parchment` mapping, as not every version of minecraft is available.